Academics for Black Survival and Wellness

 University of Florida undergrad graduate, University of South Carolina Clinical-Community Psychology Doctoral Student

-Maggie Moskal is a recent University of Florida (and WELLS) graduate and a rising first year doctoral student in the Clinical-Community Psychology program at the University of South Carolina.
+Maggie Moskal is a recent University of Florida (and WELLS) graduate and a rising second year doctoral student in the Clinical-Community Psychology program at the University of South Carolina.
 Her research interests include resilience, healing, and promotion of mental health/resources in ethnic minority and LGBTQ+ communities.
 Her current research involves mental health literacy and advocacy applications for high school students in response to COVID-19, and the impact of active shooter drills on student mental health.

 Kirsten A. Gonzalez, PhD (She/her)